 Challenges of medical wearables integration

-The challenges of wearable technology in healthcare integrations include the cost for medical organizations, and not everyone can afford to implement them.
-Patients may be uncomfortable using wearable technology, as they can be quite heavy.
+The challenges of wearable medical technology in healthcare integrations include the cost for medical organizations, and not everyone can afford to implement them.
+Patients may be uncomfortable using wearable medical devices, as they can be quite heavy.
 These technologies are assembled with different components in order to be attached to the body.

 - Reliability and validity.
 There is no proof that wearable technologies are always accurate as there are variations in data.